Dana Olsen

 Dana Olsen is an American actor, film producer and screenwriter.
-He is the co-creator of the comedy television series Henry Danger alongside Dan Schneider.
-His written works include George of the Jungle, The 'Burbs and Inspector Gadget.
+He is the co-creator of the comedy television series Henry Danger alongside his boss Dan Schneider.
+His written works include Henry Danger, George of the Jungle, The 'Burbs, Inspector Gadget.

 Career

-Olsen wrote It Came from Hollywood (1982) directed by filmmakers Malcolm Leo and Andrew Solt.
+Dana Olsen wrote It Came from Hollywood (1982) directed by filmmakers Malcolm Leo and Andrew Solt.
 He wrote and produced The 'Burbs directed by Joe Dante.
 In Making the Grade, he played Palmer Woodrow, making it his second acting film after Ron Howard's Splash (1984).
 Olsen also wrote Inspector Gadget (1999) based on the media franchise of the same name.
-In 2014, Olsen, along with television producer Dan Schneider, created the Nickelodeon television series Henry Danger.
+In 2014, Dana Olsen, along with television producer Dan Schneider, created the Nickelodeon television series Henry Danger.